GBLille/MassiveFold/README.md

 ## Troubleshooting

-Some known issues were identified and can be prevented by following steps described in the [troublehshooting documentation](docs/troubleshooting.md).
+Some known issues were identified and can be prevented by following steps described in the [troubleshooting documentation](docs/troubleshooting.md).

 ## Citation